jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 -th bit set to 1 and all other bits set to 0.
 Then the function will output the value of $s_i$.
 Since we get one bit of information per iteration of the function, we can't figure out $s$ in less than $n$ iterations.
-Using a quantum algorithm, however, we can figure out the $s$ in one iteration!
+Using a quantum algorithm, however, we can figure out $s$ in one iteration!

 ## Implementing the Oracle

 If we were told to classically implement such a function, $f$, and were given the string $s$, how would we do it?
-To be more specific, we are given an input register consisting of $n$ bits registered to the values of the bits of an input $x$ and an output register consting of one bit initialized to 0.
+To be more specific, we are given an input register consisting of $n$ bits initilized to the values of the bits of an input $x$ and an output register consting of one bit initialized to 0.
 The goal is for us to set the output bit to the value of $f(x)$.
 Essentially, this looks like

 ![bv-2](images/bv-2.PNG){: .center loading=lazy}